 You can play it at https://joeandmark.com/ladybugchase/.

 This is an electronic guitar simulator that I developed for an algorithms class.
-It is a good demonstration of how we can use algorithms to make frequencies that model real musical instruments.
+It is a good demonstration of how we can use algorithms to model real musical instruments.

 More information and download at https://people.cornellcollege.edu/jtortorello19/cs/GuitarHero